General Sessions Data Repository Request for Qualifications (RFQ) - RFQ 30227-16001

 Access and Visitation Grant Self-Represented Litigants Initiatives

-The grants shall be for the time period of October 1, 2013 through September 30, 2014.
+The grants shall be for the time period of October 1, 2016 through September 30, 2017.
 The Administrative Office of the Courts expects to offer funding as long as revenue continues.
-Not for profit entities are encouraged to apply.
+Applicants must be a unit of government or non-profit organization.

 An application for the grant funds can be found below.
 Applicants must provide letters of support from their local courts.

-Applications for funding must be in the AOC offices by Friday, September 13, 2013.
+Applications for funding must be in the AOC offices by 4:30 p.m. on Friday, August 12, 2016.
 Applications may be submitted in writing by standard mail or fax to the address below, or be emailed to Claudia M. Lewis at firstname.lastname@example.org.
-Notification of grant awards will be sent on or about Monday, September 30, 2013.
+Notification of grant awards will be sent on or about Wednesday, August 31, 2016.

 If you have any questions, please contact Claudia Lewis at the address below: